 So here’s another news network that served up major publicity to some guy claiming to have a system to win the lottery without knowing what his “system” is, or even reading his book.
 I read the free copy furnished by his publicist – it takes less than 45 minutes.
 Why didn’t they?

-In addition, they print tips like, “avoid Quick-Pick lottery cards” without stopping to think.
+In addition, CNBC prints “tips” like, “avoid Quick-Pick lottery cards” without stopping to think.
 Whether you pick a number or a machine does, the odds are the same.
-In lotteries like PowerBall, those odds are up to 1 in 176,000,000.
-Suggesting otherwise is nonsense.
+In lotteries like PowerBall, those odds are up to 1 in 200,000,000.
+Suggesting you can change those odds is nonsense.

 The other sensible thing Lustig’s book suggests is about second-chance drawings.
 Some lottery games allow you to send in losing tickets as entries for drawings for trips and other prizes.
 Lustig suggests you do so.